XSnow/bowtie_coq/README.md

     correspond to `Mergeability` (related axioms in `MergeabilityAx`) and `Distinguishability_Dec` (related axioms in `DistinguishabilityAx_Dec`).

+    For mergeability, we make the symmetric rule implicit in Coq and adding three more rules `MergeIntersectSym`, `MergeUnionSym`, and `MergeAxSym`.
+    Note that there is a typo in the rules for unions on the paper.
+Please refer to our technical report [./appendix.pdf](./appendix.pdf) for the corrected rules.

     There are two more formulations of distinguishability which are equivalent to the paper definition in Coq:`Distinguishability` and `Distinguishability_DecAlt`.
 The former is algorithmic and the latter